 Customer Care Contacts.
 Questions?
 Need help resolving an issue?
 We've got you!
-Reach out anytime by either clicking on the "Contact Us" form at gswestok.org or email info@gswestok.org.
-During business hours, Monday- Thursday 9AM-6PM and Friday 9AM-2:30PM, you can reach a customer service specialist by calling 405-528-4475.
+Reach out anytime by either clicking on the "Contact Us" form at www.gswestok.og or email info@gswestok.org During business hours Monday- Thursday 9AM-6PM and Friday 9AM-2:30PM, you can reach a customer service specialist by calling 405-528-4475.

 Newsletters/Communication.
-Service Unit and Troop newsletters are emailed out once a month from your troop support specialist or troop leader.
-You can also see what is coming up in the Council by checking out the Facebook page, Instagram page, or by checking out the Activity Calendar.
+Keep in touch with GSWESTOK by reading The Journey that comes out every Monday.
+In addition, the troop leaders are sent a monthly newsletter directly from the Membership Support department.
+You can also see what is coming up at in the Council by checking out the Girl Scouts Western Oklahoma Facebook page, Instagram page, or by checking out the Activity Calendar.